Exclusive: Colombia may pre-finance 2015 borrowing needs - finance minister

 “And it is also a question that has a lot to do with what we expect the (U.S. Federal Reserve) to do with interest rates here in the United States,” Cardenas said, referring to the international component of the nation’s debt stock.

-Cardenas, in New York for a meeting with investors, said the nation’s currency, the peso , has weakened against the U.S. dollar to levels Colombia considers consistent with “macroeconomic equilibrium.”
+Cardenas, in New York for a meeting with investors, said the nation's currency, the peso COP=, has weakened against the U.S. dollar to levels Colombia considers consistent with "macroeconomic equilibrium."

 The peso currently trades around 1,987 pesos to the U.S. dollar, having weakened from 1,837.5 pesos in early July as a combination of central bank dollar buying to boost the coffers of exporters, weakening oil output and lower crude prices softened demand for the currency.